Siege of Sidney Street: Latvian émigré gang

 By 1910 Russian émigrés met regularly at the Anarchist Club in Jubilee Street, Stepney.
 Many of its members were not anarchists, and the club became a meeting and social venue for the Russian émigré diaspora, most of whom were Jewish.
 The small group of Latvians who became involved in the events at Houndsditch and Sidney Street were not all anarchists—although anarchist literature was later found among their possessions.
-Members of the group were probably revolutionaries who had been radicalised by their experiences in Russia.
-All had extreme left-wing political views and believed the expropriation of private property was a valid practice.
+Most members of the group were revolutionaries who had been radicalised by their involvement in the unsuccessful 1905 revolution in Latvia and its violent suppression.
+All had left-wing political views and believed the expropriation of private property was a valid practice.

-The probable leader of the group was George Gardstein, whose real name was likely to have been Poloski or Poolka; he used the aliases Garstin, Poloski, Poolka, Morountzeff, Mourimitz, Maurivitz, Milowitz, Morintz, Morin and Levi.
+A leading figure in the group was George Gardstein, whose real name was probably Hartmanis; he also used the aliases Garstin, Poloski, Poolka, Morountzeff, Mourimitz, Maurivitz, Milowitz, Morintz, Morin and Levi.
 Gardstein, who probably was an anarchist, had been accused of murder and acts of terrorism in Warsaw in 1905 before his arrival in London.
 Another member of the group, Jacob (or Yakov) Peters, had been an agitator in Russia while in the army and later as a dockyard worker.
 He had served a term in prison for his activities and had been tortured by the removal of his fingernails.
 Yourka Dubof was another Russian agitator who had fled to England after being flogged by Cossacks.
 Fritz Svaars (Fricis Svars) was a Latvian who had been arrested by the Russian authorities three times for terrorist offences, but escaped each time.
 He had travelled through the United States, where he undertook a series of robberies, before arriving in London in June 1910.

-Another member was "Peter the Painter", a nickname for an unknown figure, possibly named Peter Piaktow (or Piatkov, Pjatkov or Piaktoff), or Janis Zhaklis.
-Bernard Porter, in a brief sketch in the Dictionary of National Biography, writes that no firm details are known of the anarchist's background and that "None of the ... biographical 'facts' about him ... is altogether reliable."
-William (or Joseph) Sokoloff (or Sokolow) was a Latvian who had been arrested in Riga in 1905 for murder and robbery before travelling to London.
+Another member was "Peter the Painter", a nickname for a man also known as Peter Piaktow (or Piatkov, Pjatkov or Piaktoff); his real name was Janis Zaklis.
+The police suggested he was the ringleader of the gang, although there is no evidence that he was present at Houndsditch or Sidney Street.
+William (or Joseph) Sokoloff (or Sokolow) was a Latvian who had lived in Latvia and had been arrested in Riga in 1905 for murder and robbery before travelling to London.
 Another of the group's members was Karl Hoffman—whose real name was Alfred Dzircol—who had been involved in revolutionary and criminal activities for several years, including gun-running.
-In London he had practised as a decorator.
+In London he had worked as a decorator.
 John Rosen—real name John Zelin or Tzelin—came to London in 1909 from Riga and worked as a barber, while another member of the gang was Max Smoller, also known as Joe Levi and "Josepf the Jew".
 He was wanted in his native Crimea for several jewel robberies.
+Three women members of the gang, or associates of members of the gang, were among those who faced charges arising from the Houndsditch robbery attempt: Nina Vassileva—who was convicted of a minor offence but was cleared on appeal—Luba Milstein and Rosa Trassjonsky.